-The fee charged by a lender to prepare loan documents, make credit checks, inspect and sometimes appraise a property; usually computed as a percentage of face value of the loan.
+The fee charged by a lender to prepare loan documents, make credit checks, inspect, and sometimes appraise a property; is usually computed as a percentage of the face value of the loan.

-A policy of the title insurance which protects the buyer against problems with the title.
+A policy of title insurance that protects the buyer against problems with the title.

 Principal and Interest (P & I)